 White Hat SEO

 White Hat SEO is classed as the ethical method to increasing your organic rankings in search engines.
 It involves following the rules that Google set, such as earning backlinks with valuable content and avoiding any unethical tactics that may harm your rankings.
+White Hat techniques are what we teach in our SEO Starter Pack.

 WYSIWYG is short for What You See Is What You Get.
 Most content management systems come with an easy to use editing system that allows you to make changes using a WYSIWYG editor as you can see below.
 It allows you to format your page or post with ease.